mbsantiago/ollin/docs/index.rst

-.. pycamtrap documentation master file, created by sphinx-quickstart on Wed Jul 18 15:11:33 2018.
+.. ollin documentation master file, created by sphinx-quickstart on Wed Jul 18 15:11:33 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 *************************************
-Welcome to pycamtrap's documentation!
+Welcome to ollin's documentation!
 *************************************

 .. toctree::